- Students fees and finance

 How long will it take for money to reach me, if I am successful?

-It can take up to 3 weeks but wherever possible we try to complete payments sooner than this.
+We try to complete payments as quickly as possible once your fully completed application is submitted.
 You can help to make things as quick and smooth as possible by providing all of the requested documentation with your application.
+We aim to give outcomes and payments within 2 weeks from your application being submitted.

 - Student mobility